tarashakhurana/depth-forecasting/README.md

-# depth-forecasting
+# Official code for 'Predicting Long-horizon Futures by Conditioning on Geometry and Time'

-Official code for 'Predicting Long-horizon Futures by Conditioning on Geometry and Time'
+Coming soon